pungkula1337anka/Voice-Stuff/PythonMediaController/README.md

 dont worry though, the Python wont let it get big and grow strong. <br>

 14. 📡 __Live-TV__ <br>
-Simply define your Live-TV http URLs in the python. <br>
+Simply define your Live-TV http URLs in the python file. <br>
 You can then call a channel by saying `play channel 5`. <br>